This topic gives basic information about using compartments and IAM policies to control access to your cloud network.

 In an enterprise production environment with a VCN, your company can use multiple compartments to more easily control access to certain types of resources.
 For example, your administrator could create Compartment_A for your VCN and other networking components.
 The administrator could then create Compartment_B for all the compute instances and block storage volumes that the HR organization uses, and Compartment_C for all the instances and block storage volumes that the Marketing organization uses.
 The administrator would then create IAM policies that give users only the level of access they need in each compartment.
 For example, the HR instance administrator is not entitled to modify the existing cloud network.
 So they would have full permissions for Compartment_B, but limited access to Compartment_A (just what's required to launch instances into the network).
 If they tried to modify other resources in Compartment_A, the request would be denied.

-Network resources such as VCNs, subnets, route tables, security lists, service gateways, NAT gateways, VPNs, and FastConnect connections can be moved from one compartment to another.
+Network resources such as VCNs, subnets, route tables, security lists, service gateways, NAT gateways, VPN connections, and FastConnect connections can be moved from one compartment to another.
 When you move a resource to a new compartment, inherent policies apply immediately.

 For more information about compartments and how to control access to your cloud resources, see Setting Up Your Tenancy and Overview of Oracle Cloud Infrastructure Identity and Access Management.